 The fact that this problem was discovered and that employees were notified does have a positive aspect.
 However, because asbestos exposure has been proven to cause many illnesses, including breathing and lung problems—of which one is asbestosis–and a form of cancer known as mesothelioma.
 Questions still remain as to the effects, both short- and long-term, that may result due to the employees’ exposure.

-Anyone who lives in Washington, D.C., Virginia or Maryland, may find that he or she is at risk to asbestos exposure, if he or she lives or works in a building that contains asbestos or is having asbestos removed.
+Anyone who lives in Washington, D.C. may find that he or she is at risk of asbestos exposure, if he or she lives or works in a building that contains asbestos or is having asbestos removed.

 If you are notified that a building in which you work or live has had asbestos removed, it is worth your while to see a physician in order to catch any issues surrounding your asbestos exposure early.

-Those who are victims of asbestos poisoning in Virginia, Maryland or Washington, D.C. often face high medical bills, lost wages and long-term pain and suffering for their families.
+Those who are victims of asbestos poisoning in Washington, D.C. often face high medical bills, lost wages and long-term pain and suffering for their families.
 In addition, families who lose loved ones from asbestos poisoning face the issue of losing a primary breadwinner for the family.

-For this reason, it is possible for Virginia residents to engage the services of a Virginia, Maryland or Washington, D.C. personal injury attorney who specializes in asbestos litigation.
+For this reason, it is possible for D.C. residents to engage the services of a Washington, D.C. personal injury attorney who specializes in asbestos litigation.